Francesco-Ferrillo/PassBox/README.md

 Passbox is a locally hosted password manager web application designed for development and personal use only.
 The app is built using Flask (a Python micro-framework) and MongoDB and focuses on securely storing and organizing user credentials.

 # 📄 Proposal
+Definition of technologies used and presentation of project members:
 <a href="https://github.com/Francesco-Ferrillo/PassBox/blob/main/Proposal.pdf">
- Definition of technologies used and presentation of project members <p>Click For View The Proposal 📂<p>
+<p>Click For View The Proposal 📂<p>
 </a>

 # 🎥 Presentation
+Brief presentation and explanation of the project’s operation, plus the techniques used:
 <a href="https://github.com/Francesco-Ferrillo/PassBox/blob/main/Presentation.pdf">
-Brief presentation and explanation of the project’s operation, plus the techniques used <p>Click For View The Presentation 📂<p>
+<p>Click For View The Presentation 📂<p>
 </a>

 ⚙️ Technologies